jenkinsci/appscan-plugin/README.md

         finding count(s) exceed the specified thresholds (see below).
     -   **Add Condition:** Allows you to add thresholds for the number of findings that will cause a build to fail.
-You can specify thresholds for total, high, medium, and/or low finding counts.
+You can specify thresholds for total, critical, high, medium, and/or low finding counts.
         If multiple conditions are added, they will be treated as though they are separated by a logical OR.